 Other learning experiences play a critical role in ensuring that students are provided with a broad and balanced educational experience.
 These may be in curricular, extra-curricular, volunteerism or school community based.

-Our students could include their engagement in:
+Our students could include their engagement in (list is not exhaustive):

 Reporting in Junior Cycle